How Sungrade Solar Keeps Millennials Involved in a Growing Workplace

 2. Integrate Social Media Into Workflow

 “Another hallmark of the millennial generation is the impact of social media.
-It has become an integral part of how Millennials socialize, and this should definitely be considered in how they work” Zain shares.
+It has become an integral part of how millennials socialize, and this should be considered in how they work” Zain shares.

-While Facebook and Twitter are often considered to be a drain on productivity, try to see if platforms such as LinkedIn or Slack can drive productivity in your office.
+While Facebook and Twitter are often considered to be a drain on productivity, try to see if platforms such as LinkedIn, WhatsApp, or Slack can drive productivity in your office.

 3. Shift To An Adaptive Management Style